A once-in-a-century global pandemic makes people reconsider what they know and how they operate around airborne viruses.

 To hop from one host to the following, airborne diseases cling to respiratory droplets and dust particles that hang in the air.
 Moving on air currents, these particles can travel through ventilation ducts, doorways, and hallways, making it possible for you to contract an airborne virus without ever coming into contact with the infected individual.

 Transmission of an airborne virus can occur over long distances and extended periods.
-If someone with a virus walks into a room, coughs, and then leaves, the risk of contracting the virus remains very real.
+If someone with a virus walks into a room, coughs, and then leaves, the virus can remain infectious for a period of time and continue to increase the risk of contracting infectious diseases.

 Preventing the Spread of Airborne Viruses